r3m-io/framework/README.md

 > [1] Github actions can be used to run tests on the project.
 > Every test will be moved to the test directory.
-> The test directory will be created by the test package (pest).